 Growing up my parents always told me I would go to college someday and become a lawyer.
 The reason?
 So one day I could handle their divorce.

 At the time, it seemed like a big joke to me.
 Turned out, they weren’t joking.
-When I hit fourteen, their dream of me getting a law degree quickly turned into filing for a divorce decree.
+When I hit fourteen my parent's dream of me getting a law degree turned into them filing for a divorce decree.

-It wasn’t until much later in life that the impact of divorce really hit home for me.
+To be honest, it wasn’t until I got married, that the impact of divorce really hit home for me.

 If your life often seems consumed by the latest drama with your ex, you may feel that the pain and conflict will never end.
 Here’s how to stop yourself from getting triggered all the time and make sure you’re doing the best for your kids.Read More